zchee/golang-wiki/Modules.md

 `go get github.com/gorilla/mux` obtains the latest version with a [semver](https://semver.org/) tag.
 Using a branch name such as `go get github.com/gorilla/mux@master` is one way to obtain the latest commit regardless of whether or not it has a semver tag.

 In general, module queries that do not resolve to a semver tag will be recorded as [pseudo-versions](https://tip.golang.org/cmd/go/#hdr-Pseudo_versions) in the `go.mod` file.

+Modules are capable of consuming packages that have not yet opted into modules.
+Modules can also consume packages that do not yet have any proper semver tags (in which case they will be recorded using pseudo-versions in `go.mod`).

 See the ["Module-aware go get"](https://tip.golang.org/cmd/go/#hdr-Module_aware_go_get) and ["Module queries"](https://tip.golang.org/cmd/go/#hdr-Module_queries) sections of the tip documentation for more information on the topics here.